Posted: January 16, 2017

 - Numbness in hands or fingers

-Because of the variety of symptoms this neuromuscular disorder can display, it is often hard to diagnose.
-Experienced Manhattan neuromuscular dentists Dr. Elisa Mello and Dr. Ramin Tabib have extensive experience with TMJ and can determine if your headaches or facial pain are related to the jaw ailment.
+Because of the variety of symptoms this physiologic disorder can display, it is often hard to diagnose.
+Experienced Manhattan physiologic dentists Dr. Elisa Mello and Dr. Ramin Tabib have extensive experience with TMJ and can determine if your headaches or facial pain are related to the jaw ailment.

 If you have chronic headaches or pain that seem to have no origin and believe they may be related to a TMJ disorder, contact NYC Smile Design at 212-452-3344 today to schedule an appointment.
 We happily provide service to those who live in and near Manhattan and New York, NY.